josephcayetano/Sentiment-Analysis-Using-Neural-Networks/README.md

 # Sentiment Analysis Using Neural Networks
 ### Overview
-This project implements sentiment analysis on IMDb movie reviews using an LSTM neural network.
-It focuses on preprocessing text data, training a deep learning model, and evaluating its performance to classify reviews as positive or negative.
+This project used an LSTM neural network to perform sentiment analysis on IMDb movie reviews, classifying them as positive or negative.

 ### Sentiment Analysis Using Neural Networks – IMDb Movie Reviews
-- Developed and trained an LSTM neural network to classify movie reviews as positive or negative, using tokenization, lemmatization, and padding to preprocess text data.
+- Built and trained an LSTM model to classify reviews as positive or negative
+- Preprocessed text using tokenization, lemmatization, and padding
-= Achieved ~76% accuracy on the test set; implemented early stopping and dropout layers to address overfitting and ensure generalization to unseen reviews.
+- Reached about 76% accuracy on test data; used early stopping and dropout to reduce overfitting
-- Evaluated model performance using accuracy, loss metrics, and a confusion matrix; saved the final model and included code to support reproducibility and deployment.
+- Measured performance with accuracy, loss, and a confusion matrix; saved the model and included code for reuse and deployment

 ### Files
 1. README.md - A file describing other files in this repository.